 I’d like to make the case that you deeply consider doing your conditioning and cardio work outside.

 Ultimately, the research shows that you’ll get leaner, have better cardio health, and feel a lot better by doing cardio outside.

 How?
 One, by aligning your circadian rhythm to the sun.
 The bright light from the sun helps to dilate blood vessels, helping with cardio improvements (study).
+You’d get nitric oxide from the sun, and the ultraviolet rays (UV) will help you fight off dandruff (study) and nearsightedness (study).
 The chemical conversion of 7-dehydrocholesterol to vitamin-D (among the other processes still unknown about how they affect us) is necessary for your body.
 We’re finding out, that in terms of health, taking a vitamin D supplement has mixed results (review, review, article).
 It seems like an easier answer is to get reasonable sun exposure until researchers understand all of the mechanisms better.

 You’d also get more fresh air outside in the sun.
 As long as you live in an area with clean air, it’ll be a lot cleaner than the indoor air, important when you’re breathing more heavily (study).
 Research also shows that being outside naturally helps people to naturally move more (study), and also helps to relieve stress (study).

 While it’s much harder to lift weights outside (such as the metal being at risk of rusting), doing cardio and conditioning outside is a lot more practical.

 - Moderate Intensity Steady State—Brisk walking or light jogging outside.

 - High-Intensity Interval Training (HIIT)—Sprints than walking, and repeat.
 Playing a sport like basketball or tennis.
 Biking outside and doing bike sprints occasionally.